ryftchen/foo/README.md

 ## Documentation

-The project documentation can be found on the [github pages](https://ryftchen.github.io/foo/).
+The project documentation can be found on the [Github Pages](https://ryftchen.github.io/foo/).
 When using local documentation via script, `foo/document` is used as the generation directory.

 ## License